The friendly staff at Stable Vehicle Contracts are here to provide more information about Audi, Volkswagen and Mercedes leasing. We're ready to help!

 The Volkswagen Polo GTI has long lived in the shadow of its bigger brother, the Golf GTI.
-Does it step into the light with this current model?
+Does it step into the light with this improved model?
 Jonathan Crouch takes a look.

 Students of automotive history will know many of them.
 You know, the cars that would have been remembered far more fondly had they not been overshadowed by a far more illustrious stablemate?
 In the Eighties, the Audi S2 coupe had no chance whatsoever following in the footsteps of the brand's iconic Quattro coupe and the Peugeot 309 GTI might actually have been a better drive than the legend that was the 205 GTI.
 If you want the undisputed champ of neglected sibling syndrome though, look no further than the Volkswagen Polo GTI, apparently forever condemned to be the car people walk past in showrooms to moon over the Golf GTI.
 Volkswagen seems rather fed up with this state of affairs and, at the end of 2017, after many years of building warmish Polos that left British buyers somewhat underwhelmed, the gloves finally came off with the creation of this new-era Polo GTI.
 Four years on, this model was lightly updated to create the car we're going to look at here.

 As well as playing second fiddle to the Golf, the Polo GTI has traditionally had to give best to the Ford Fiesta ST in the supermini hot hatch class.
-This current Polo GTI sets out to rectify that issue, the previous generation model's old 190PS 1.8-litre turbo engine being ditched in favour of a far heavier duty 200PS 2.0-litre TSI engine offering more power than that Fiesta ST and its other arch-rival the Hyundai i20N.
-As with the pre-facelift model, power is delivered to the front wheels via a six-speed dual clutch DSG transmission (for our market, there's no manual option) and rest to 62mph takes a fraction under 7.0s.
+This improved Polo GTI sets out to rectify that issue, its 204PS 2.0-litre TSI engine offering more power than that Fiesta ST and its other arch-rival the Hyundai i20N.
+As with the pre-facelift model, power is delivered to the front wheels via a six-speed dual clutch DSG transmission (for our market, there's no manual option) and rest to 62mph takes just 6.5s on the way to 149mph.
 The mechanical spec delivers lowered, stiffened suspension springs, uprated anti-roll bars and upgraded passive dampers as standard, though you can order switchable 'sport select' adaptive suspension as an option.
 Changes over the standard Polo include different front suspension knuckles, a stiffer torsion beam at the rear, revised suspension bushings and different axle geometries and roll centres.
 It all delivers a much more focused hot hatch.
 Those who prefer a more playful chassis and more communicative steering might still prefer the livewire Ford, but there's clearly been a lot of thought - and budget - poured into the Polo's dynamics.

 The Polo GTI doesn't really go too large on extrovert styling, with much the same low-key, high quality aesthetics as the Golf.
 Viewed on a spec sheet, there's a lot of changes to the standard car, but the net effect in the metal is muted, discreet and classy.
 There's a more aggressive 'GTI Styling Pack' with uniquely-shaped front and rear bumpers and a black honeycomb front air intake.
-Plus some tidy 17-inch 'Parker' alloy wheels specially developed for this model.
+Plus some tidy 17-inch alloy wheels specially developed for this model.
 It also rides 15mm lower on its sports suspension.
 If you know your Polos, you'll notice the smoother front end styling of this facelifted model, which can now include the brand's piercing 'IQ.Light' intelligent LED matrix headlights, which allow individual settings for different driving conditions and environments.
 At the rear, there are revised, more Golf-like, tail lamp clusters.
 The result is a more mature, grown-up level of pavement presence.
-Drop inside and you'll find special 'Jacara cloth' seating, which is almost certainly the most extrovert aspect of the Polo GTI's entire attire.
-You'll notice the latest shape instrument panel that has been redesigned and your hands grip a chunkier red-stitched wheel rim.
-The centre console has also been given a makeover with heating and ventilation controls now easier to operate.
-Soft touch plastics and subtle aluminium detailing are the order of the day but the cabin is notably less austere than before.
+Drop inside and you'll find sports seats with a special GTI checked pattern, which is almost certainly the most extrovert aspect of the Polo GTI's entire attire.
+A key change with this updated version is the incorporation of Volkswagen's 'Digital Cockpit', an 10.25-inch digital instrument screen to replace the standard binnacle dials - as standard equipment.
+Soft touch plastics and subtle aluminium detailing are the order of the day and the cabin is a little less austere than before.
 Aluminium-look pedals, black gloss instrument surrounds, red-stitched carpet mats and 'Velvet Red' decorative fascia inserts all add a more extrovert feel.
-There's a much bigger 355-litre boot that increases to 1,125-litres when the rear seats are folded down.
+There's a practical 355-litre boot that increases to 1,125-litres when the rear seats are folded down.

-The list price of just over £23,000 might seem a bit steep for a Polo but this one is an automatic and you do get a lot of equipment included.
-Many will want the DSG auto gearbox and with that, your Polo GTI will cost just over £21,000.
-There's a 'GTI+' version for another £1,500.
-Equipment for the standard Polo GTI runs to 17-inch wheels featuring red brake callipers, lowered sports suspension, a 'GTI' body styling pack, an XDS electronic differential lock and a 'Driving profile selection' driving modes system.
-A top 'GTI+' trim level further adds LED headlights, auto headlamps, rear tinted glass, keyless entry, power-folding mirrors, 'ACC' 'Adaptive Cruise Control'.
+The list price of around £25,000 might seem a bit steep for a Polo but this one is an automatic and you do get a lot of equipment included.
+Equipment runs to 17-inch wheels featuring red brake callipers, lowered sports suspension, a 'GTI' body styling pack, an XDS electronic differential lock, a digital instruement screen and a 'Driving profile selection' driving modes system.
+There's also LED headlights, auto headlamps, rear tinted glass, keyless entry, power-folding mirrors and 'ACC' 'Adaptive Cruise Control'.
 This Polo's 8.0-inch 'Ready 2 Discover' infotainment system is built on the third-generation Modular Infotainment Matrix (MIB3) and therefore brings App-Connect, which uses either a USB connection or Bluetooth link to activate smartphone mirroring via the central touchscreen.
 This monitor can be uograded to 9.2-inch is size as an option.
 Other key options include 'IQ.Light matrix LED headlights; the brand's clever 'Travel Assist' semi-autonomous drive system; and larger 18-inch wheels.
 On to safety, an area where Volkswagen now claims class leadership with this model.
 Standard now on all Polos is a 'Front Assist' system that on the open road, scans the road ahead as you drive for potential accident hazards, warning you if one is detected and automatically braking if necessary.
 You get that same kind of functionality at urban speeds too, as part of a 'City Emergency Braking' system included as part of the 'Front Assist' package.
 This set-up also includes 'Predictive Pedestrian Protection' that specifically searches for pedestrians who might be about to step out in front of you and, if necessary, can initiate braking to avoid them.